 Cadets typically attend Field Training at the midway point of their AFROTC career, usually after completing their sophomore year in college.
-As a General Military Course (GMC) cadet (freshman/sophomore), your primary function in our program is to learn about the Air Force and prepare for Field Training.
-Field Training is held at Maxwell Air Force Base (AFB) in Alabama over a two-week period in the summer.
+As a General Military Course (GMC) cadet (freshman/sophomore), your primary function in our program is to learn about the Department of the Air Force.
+Field Training is held at Maxwell Air Force Base (AFB) in Alabama over a roughly two-week period in the summer.
 The Air Force will pay your travel expenses to get there and back, as well as supply you with uniforms and other items you will need to successfully complete training.

 While there, you will experience a full-time military training environment that will test your abilities and assess your potential as a leader in the Air Force.
-After completing Field Training, you become a Professional Officer Corps (POC) cadet, receive a tax-free monthly stipend, and your focus transitions to developing leadership competencies and preparing for active duty.
+After completing Field Training, you become a Professional Officer Corps (POC) cadet, receive a tax-free monthly stipend, and your focus transitions to developing leadership competencies and preparing for activeduty.
 Field Training is a challenging environment, but our detachment works very hard to get each cadet prepared to attend and be successful there.